 HRT — hormone replacement therapy — is a type of treatment used to ease menopausal symptoms.
 It works by replacing the hormones that are lost during menopause, helping to get the body’s hormone levels back to normal and effectively relieving symptoms as a result.

-If you think that your migraines are caused by dropping hormone levels, you might find that using HRT helps to reduce the likelihood and frequency of your migraine attacks, or it makes them less severe.
+If you think that your migraines are caused by dropping hormone levels, you might find that using HRT helps to reduce the likelihood and frequency of your migraine attacks, or makes them less severe.

 However, some people find that if they have hormonal headaches and migraines, using HRT may make these worse.
 HRTs can cause hormone fluctuations, triggering migraines.